AntoineSoetewey/datanalyze/content/trainings.md

 In this training, we will cover the main data visualization tools in R.

-At the end of the training, you will be able to create good-looking graphs, whether for exploration or communication purposes.
+At the end of the training, you will be able to create good-looking graphs, both for exploration and communication purposes.

 ### Content

 More specifically, we will cover the following topics:

+- How to draw the most common plots: scatter plot, boxplot, histogram, barplot, density plot, line plots, mean plot, time series, etc.
-- R base graphics
+- Plots with R base graphics
-- ggplot2 package: principles, most common plots, personalization
+- Plots with the ggplot2 package: principles and personalization
-- ggstatsplot package: plots with statistical details
+- Plots with statistical details (ggstatsplot package)
-- esquisse package: ggplot2 charts through a drag and drop interface
+- ggplot2 charts through a drag and drop interface (esquisse package)

 The course alternates between theory and exercises.